Emma-NYL/vae-gan-captioning/README.md

 This project demonstrates a multimodal deep learning pipeline integrating computer vision and natural language processing.

+## Model Design

+This project implements a lightweight image captioning model that combines visual representations from a diffusion-based VAE and a GAN discriminator.

+The learned visual features are used to guide a simple language model for caption generation.

+Since the model was trained on a local machine, the design prioritizes efficiency and lightweight computation rather than state-of-the-art performance.

 ## Problem Statement

 Image captioning requires understanding visual content and translating it into human-readable text.
 This is challenging because: